The Board of Directors for each Phase

-- Partially Funded Reserves – partially funded reserves means that the association agrees to only put in a portion of the recommended Reserve contribution for that year.
-It also means that there is a greater likelihood of an assessment to make up for the non-saved reserve funds, should the need arise.
-In short, the default is a budget with fully funded reserves, but the Florida Condominium Act goes on to say that the unit owners can vote in favor of partially funded reserves if the board gives them that option.
+- Partially Funded Reserves – Partially funded reserves means that the association agrees to only put in a portion of the recommended Reserve contribution for that year.
+The default is a budget with fully funded reserves, but the Florida Condominium Act goes on to say that the unit owners can vote in favor of partially funded reserves if the board gives them that option.

-- Master Responsibilities – the HPA master association’s budget has to cover all the expenses for common grounds.
-This includes the clubhouse, pools, tennis courts and other sports offerings, landscaping, insurance, security guards, etc.
+- Master Responsibilities – The HPA master association’s budget has to cover all expenses for common grounds.
+This includes the clubhouse, pools, tennis courts and other sports offerings, landscaping, roads, insurance, security guards, etc.

-- Phase Responsibilities – the phases’ budgets have to cover all the expenses for the residences.
-In the villas the roofs are a major expense; in the apartments the elevators are a major expense.
-All the phases have painting expenses.
+- Phase Responsibilities – Phase budgets have to cover all expenses for the residential structures.
+For example, In the villas, the roofs are a major expense; in the apartments the elevators and roofs are a major expense.
+All phases have painting expenses.
 The apartments also pay extra for the big garbage bins in each building.
-Each phase has its own reserve study, its own budget and its own maintenance amount.
+Each phase has its own reserve study, its own budget, and its own maintenance amount.

 Budgets at HP – There are five (5) budgets at HP.
 The master association has one and each phase has its own.
 Every year, the master association’s budget determines how much money each unit owner must contribute to ensure there are enough funds in the master Operating and Reserve accounts.
 In 2018 that amount was $775 per quarter per unit, which came to $3,100 per year.
 In 2019, this amount will go up $47, so the new quarterly payment will be $822.
 On an annual basis, the new total is $3,288 per year.
 That means each unit owner will pay $188 more (per year) to the master association than they did in 2018.